 return results

-The shape is intentionally minimal.
-The complexity lives in the individual metric implementations and the LLM-as-judge prompts, not in the harness skeleton.
-The harness produces a structured result per item; the dashboard layer aggregates and trends those results.
+The shape is deliberately minimal.
+The complexity lives in the metric implementations and the judge prompts, not in the skeleton.
+The harness produces a structured result per item; the dashboard layer trends them.

 LLM-as-judge is the trick that makes RAG and agent evaluation possible at scale.
-The naïve version — "ask GPT/Claude to score this answer 1-10" — is unreliable.
-The version that works:
+The naïve version — ask Claude to score this answer 1-10 — is wishful thinking dressed as engineering.
+The version that holds up looks more like calibrating a laboratory instrument than asking a colleague's opinion.

-1. Structured rubric.
-The judge prompt specifies exactly what to score on, with anchored examples for each score band.
-Not "is this answer good?" but "for each claim in the answer, is it supported by the provided context?
-Score each claim independently."
+A working judge needs a structured rubric, not a holistic score.
+The prompt specifies exactly what to evaluate, with anchored examples for each band.
+Not is this answer good but for each claim in the answer, is it supported by the provided context, score each claim independently.
+The judge then returns components — per-claim faithfulness, per-citation accuracy — that the harness aggregates programmatically.
+Holistic scores are gut feel; component scores are evidence.

-3. Calibration against a human-labelled subset.
-A sample of golden items (typically 50-100) gets human SME labels for each metric.
-The judge model's outputs are compared against the human labels, and the calibration delta is tracked.
-If the judge drifts from human alignment, the rubric needs tuning or the judge model needs replacing.
+Calibration matters as much as the rubric.
+Fifty to a hundred items in the golden set get human SME labels.
+The judge's outputs sit alongside the human labels, and the delta becomes a tracked metric in its own right.
+If the judge starts drifting from human alignment, either the rubric needs tuning or the model needs replacing.

-4. Use a stronger model for judging than for the pipeline.
+Use a stronger model to judge than to serve.
 Claude Sonnet for production reasoning; Claude Opus for the judge.
-The cost is acceptable because the judge runs on the golden set (300-500 items), not on production traffic.
-The quality difference matters because the judge defines the quality bar.
+The cost is acceptable because the judge runs on the golden set of 300-500 items, not on every production query.
+The quality gap matters because the judge defines the quality bar — you cannot grade a Cambridge essay with a Year 5 marker.

-5. Cost-aware sampling.
-For online eval, judge a 1-5% sample of production traffic rather than every query.
-The sampling is stratified by query class so rare query types don't drop out of the measurement.
+For online evaluation, judge a one-to-five-percent stratified sample rather than every query.
+Stratify by query class so the rare types do not vanish from the measurement.

 A working judge prompt for faithfulness: